-The differences between men and women have provided a lot of fodder for professional and amateur comedians alike, and not all of it is bad.
-The recent “Boys Sleepovers versus Girls Sleepovers” meme, for instance, provided a lot of laughs.
+The differences between men and women have provided a lot of material for professional and amateur comedians alike.
+But not all of it is bad.
+For instance, the recent “Boys Sleepovers vs. Girls Sleepovers” meme provided a lot of laughs.
 However, the new “City Boyz vs. Hot Girls” trend feels meaner.
 It seems to be more about men disrespecting women than celebrating harmless fun.

-Things got started back in May when rapper Megan Thee Stallion released the album Fever.
-On the albums cover Stallion says it’s “exclusively for THEE HOTTIES” and “REAL HOT GIRL SH!T”.
+Things started in May when rapper Megan Thee Stallion released the album Fever.
+On the cover, Stallion says it’s “exclusively for THEE HOTTIES” and “REAL HOT GIRL SH!T.”

 yes, i set a timer for these pics. i just wanna be apart of hot girl summer /: pic.twitter.com/R2GtMHzwtg— justice (@jaielona) July 11, 2019

 You know a meme is peaking when Brand Twitter gets on board.
 But as we’ll see, apparently the popularity of Hot Girl Summer rubbed some “City Boyz” the wrong way.

 Summer 19 in three words: hot girl summer.
 PERIODT!— Maybelline New York (@Maybelline) July 10, 2019

 How’s your hot girl summer going? 😏